taylorplewe/canipls/README.md

 - **hover** - hover over any native HTML element, global attribute, CSS at-rule, property, psuedo-selector, JavaScript API or buultin, to see its global support percentage.

 ## Config
+`canipls` will search the following places for configuration options, in order of precedence:
+1. a file called `.canipls.cfg` in the current project's root directory
+2. a file called `canipls.cfg` in the user's global app config directory
+  - on Windows, this is found at `%HOME%/AppData/Roaming/canipls/`
+  - on macOS and Linux, this is found at `~/.config/canipls/`
+3. use the default values (see below table)

 The following configuration options are available:

 | name | type | default | description |